acumos/security-verification/security-verification-service/docs/design.rst

       * deploy a model
       * download a model
       * share a model
-      * publish to company marketplace
-      * publish to public marketplace
+      * publish a model

     * what must have been checked, and what are the acceptable results

-      * license scan successful: yes, no (default)
+      * license scan successful: yes, no
-      * security scan successful: yes, no (default)
+      * security scan successful: yes, no

+  * ability of the model owner to execute any workflow except for publishing without needing to pass the workflow gate-check; this is essential to prevent the SV feature from unecessarily burdening the model developer experience, and is critial to ensure that the model developer can correct issues that may resulting in scan failures, e.g. upload new documents or licenses to correct earlier-detected issues
+  * support for both open-source and proprietary licensed models
+  * incorporation of RTU ("right to use") checks for proprietary models as part of workflow gates; except for model owners, users who do not have a provisioned RTU for a proprietary model will be blocked from the following workflows

+    * download
+    * deploy

-The combination of the two admin options enables the platform to support customization and optimization of S-V processes for an Acumos instance.
+The combination of the two gate-check options enables the platform to support customization and optimization of SV processes for an Acumos instance.
 For example:

 * scans can be invoked as early or as late as desired, in the lifecycle of a